Skip to main content

 3. Pull the L terminal to a low voltage level; when the voltage on the L terminal is below 3.5V (connected to battery negative for example) the charger will turn off.
 The L terminal can be connected to a low voltage level via a switch, relay or other external device, like a battery management system (BMS).

-To turn the Phoenix Smart IP43 Charger off using the remote terminal(s), both terminals need to have an open circuit relative to each other and be left floating (no connection to a high or low voltage level).
+To turn the Smart IP43 Charger off using the remote terminal(s), both terminals need to have an open circuit relative to each other and be left floating (no connection to a high or low voltage level).

 5.2.3.
 Programmable relay

-The Phoenix Smart IP43 Charger is equipped with a programmable relay, the relay can be used for external control based on the selected relay mode (Alarm, Remote control, or Charging) and operational conditions.
+The Smart IP43 Charger is equipped with a programmable relay, the relay can be used for external control based on the selected relay mode (Alarm, Remote control, or Charging) and operational conditions.

 There are 3 programmable relay terminals: